 Further Afield To list but a few, there is the Steamboat Museum in Windermere, The Lakeland Motor Museum in the Leven Valley, the Bowes Museum at Barnard Castle, and Tullie House in Carlisle.
 Grasmere is home to the Heaton Cooper Studio and Kendal home to Abbot Hall Art Gallery.

-Theatre/Cinema: Keswick’s Theatre by the Lake has a professional resident company with Judi Dench as its patron and it stages at least six excellent productions each season in two auditoriums.
+In Keswick The Theatre by the Lake has a professional resident company with Judi Dench as its patron and it stages at least six productions in repertoire each season in two auditoriums.
 We are TbtL ambassadors so our guests can receive a discount, just ask!
 Keswick still boasts its original art deco cinema, the Alhambra, which celebrated its 100th birthday in 2014, shows the new releases and has an award winning film club and hosts the Keswick Film Fesitval each February.
 We provide guests with an up to date ‘what’s on’ each week in their accommodation.

 Lakeland is famous for being an inspiration to so many well known literary names.

 Nearby Our immediate area was home for many years to Beatirx Potter with her early books inspired by Derwentwater and Catbells.
 Look out for Littletown, just over the hill from Manesty, where Lucie lost her pocket and bumped in to Mrs Tiggy Winkle; peep through Mr MacGregors garden fence on the walk past Fawe Park; and visit Brown Owl’s Island, which was inspired by St Herbert’s Island on Derwentwater.
 Alan’s mother Sally claimed to know exactly which oak tree was Brown Owl’s!
 The beautiful opening panorama in Miss Potter is even more effective when it includes where you are staying.